Page saved! You can go back to this later in your Diabetes and Me Close

 NHS advice is to heat your home to at least 18°C in the rooms that you regularly use and to keep bedroom windows closed at night.
 This is particularly important if you have a health condition like diabetes.
 Here's the NHS guide to staying well this winter

 Keeping warm by heating your home will help, but we know it’s not as simple as that with the cost of living.
-You might be entitled to grants or benefits to help make your home more energy efficient – the Citizen's Advice website is a good place to start and you can choose the advice based on where you live in the UK.
+You might be entitled to grants or benefits to help make your home more energy efficient – the Citizen's Advice website is a good place to start, or you can read our page on diabetes and benefits.

 If you’re worried about any of this advice or have specific questions – give our free helpline a call or get in touch with your healthcare team.